May 24, 2023 11:00 am ETEstimated Read Time: 11 Minutes

-Up until recently, lack of cannabis education meant that people were blissfully unaware of the fact that the plant is not limited to just one strain, and therefore, does not produce just one type of effect.
+Up until recently, lack of cannabis education meant that people were blissfully unaware of the fact that the plant is not limited to just one strain and, therefore, does not produce just one type of effect.
 Fortunately, agricultural experimentation has led to the market exploding in terms of strains that can satisfy everyone, from beginners to cannabis connoisseurs.

-As the global cannabis market—projected to be worth USD 97.35 billion by the end of 2026—continues to evolve at breakneck speed, more strain varieties are being developed by growers to enhance certain plant characteristics; such as the aroma, flavor, potency, effects, and cannabinoid content.
+As the global cannabis market—projected to be worthUSD $97.35 billion by the end of 2026—continues to evolve at breakneck speed, more strain varieties are being developed by growers to enhance certain plant characteristics, such as the aroma, flavor, potency, effects, terpenes, and cannabinoid content.

 Each variety of the plant genus Cannabis is known as a “strain.”To produce new marijuana strains that contain varying levels of THC and CBD, the two main compounds in cannabis, breeders need both male and female cannabis plants.
 Learn more about the difference between cannabis strains here.

 For those who have never tried cannabis before, as well as those who may have previously felt skeptical due to myths surrounding the plant’s properties, it may be surprising to learn that several strains are available.
 That means as long as you select the right strain for you, it is possible to indulge in a unique experience.

 Historically, cannabis strains are divided into three main categories: sativa, indica, and hybrid.
 Note that a blend of indica and sativa is considered a hybrid strain.
 Separately, indicas and sativas are very different.
 Indica strains are known for a body high while sativa strains are known for a head high.
 However, when combined, they can produce a balanced and pleasant effect.